 When nominations to Boards of Management are being considered, the Health and Safety Act should be borne in mind and where possible, the Board should contain at least one member with skills in this area.

-Ranelagh Multi-Denominational School, (R.M.D.S.), and the RMDSA School Age Childcare Service will ensure that arrangements are in place to select a member of staff (s) to act as Safety Representative(s).
+Ranelagh Multi-Denominational School, (RMDS), and the RMDSA School Age Childcare Service will ensure that arrangements are in place to select a member of staff (s) to act as Safety Representative(s).
 The Safety Representative will represent all employees on occupational health and safety matters.
-Mary Clare Pigott represents the RMDS Staff and Caroline Carroll Percival the childcare staff.
-Paul Fairbrother has been nominated as the Board of Management member with responsibility for this area.
-A Safety Committee may be established to monitor the implementation of the Safety and Health Policies of RMDS and the requirement under the Safety, Health and Welfare at Work Act, 1989.
+Paul Fairbrother represents the RMDS Staff and Caroline Carroll Percival the childcare staff.
+Paul Fairbrother has also been nominated as the Board of Management member with responsibility for this area.
+A Safety Committee may be established to monitor the implementation of the Safety and Health Policies of RMDS and the requirement under the Safety, Health and Welfare at Work Act, 2005.

 It is our intention to undertake regular reviews of this statement in light of experience, changes in legal requirements and operational changes.
 Management will also undertake to carry out regular safety audits and to report to staff.
 Records of accidents or ill-health will be monitored in order to ensure that any safety measures required can be put into place, wherever possible, to minimize the recurrence of such accidents and ill-health.
 A record book will be kept with the first aid box in the secretary’s office.